InspiryThemes/realhomes-docs/docs/misc-customizer-settings.md

     !!! info "Legacy Settings"
         <span class="nav-step">Dashboard</span> ➤ <span class="nav-step">RealHomes</span> ➤ <span class="nav-step">Customize Settings</span> ➤ <span class="nav-step">Misc</span>

+---

+### **WordPress Command Pallet Integration**
+As of version **4.5.4**, RealHomes settings are fully integrated into the new WordPress Command Pallet functionality.
+You can quickly search, navigate to, and access specific RealHomes settings from anywhere within the WordPress admin area using the Command Pallet (usually accessed via `CMD + K` on Mac or `CTRL + K` on Windows).

+---

 ### **Label for Featured Properties**
 Customize the label text that appears on featured properties throughout the theme.
 Example: Change **"Featured"** to something like **"Top Pick"**, **"Hot"**, or any term that matches your branding.